Kayli/logspub/bio-physiology.md

 - relatively low probability of hiv being passed to a child, when clinic is informed about condition

+## vision

+- to register light, human eye's cell has to catch 9 photons within 100 milliseconds
+  - 750 light years is enough to stop seeing light from a sun

 ## history

 - humorism